 Antibiotics would usually be prescribed to clear eye and ear infections.
 These drugs are usually safe and extremely effective in the treatment of bacterial disorders, ranging from from minor infections like conjunctivitis to life threatening diseases like meningitis.

-The group of drugs that would cover such disorders covering this overview would be:
+The group of medicines that would cover such disorders with this overview would be:

-- Medication that would be used to treat eye problems.
+- Information and medicines used to treat glaucoma. and other eye problems.